HaoZeke/artn-plugin/docs/params/eigenvec_guess.rst

 This option can be used when a specific eigenvector should be used to start the calculation, for example to refine a saddle point when the eignevector is known.

-The file format is *xyz*, vector read from file is used as-is.
+The file format is *modified xyz* (see below), vector read from file is used as-is.

+.. include:: ./modified_xyz.rst

 Unexpected behavior